mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

     * `--post-flight`

     If you have scripts or programs that use any of the deprecated options, you should update them (DCOS-50263).

+- The CLI command `dcos node` has been replaced by the new command `dcos node list`.
+Running the `dcos node` command after installing this release automatically redirects to the output of the `dcos node list` command.
+The `dcos node list` command provides the same output plus includes an additional column that indicates the public IP address of each node.

 # Updated components change lists
 For access to the logs that track specific changes to components that are included in the DC/OS distribution, see the following links: